Analyzing Credit One Financial (OTCMKTS:COFI) and Fluent (OTCMKTS:FLNT)

 |N/A

-This is a breakdown of current ratings for Fluent and Credit One Financial, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Fluent and Credit One Financial, as provided by MarketBeat.com.

 |Sell Ratings